 Suitable for larger diameter tanks.
 External stiffening can provide additional support for platforms and structures on the roof.

 - External Stiffening allows for a large diameter roof design

 - Supports up to 15 PSI of internal pressure

-- Stiffening allows the silo to be designed to support heavy structures
+- Stiffening allows the tank roof to be designed to support heavy structures

 - Allowable external Loads on tank shell openings